snej/tails/README.md

 # Tails, A Fast C+\+ Forth Core

-**Tails** is a minimal, fast [Forth][FORTH] interpreter core written entirely in C+\+.
+**Tails** is a minimal, fast [Forth][FORTH]-like interpreter core written entirely in C+\+.
 I created it as a one-day hack to celebrate May Forth 2021 … then kept going because it's fun.

  What can it do?
 Not much.
 It knows how to add and multiply integers!! and call functions!!!!
 It can evaluate `4 3, + SQUARE DUP + SQUARE ABS` and return the expected answer `9604`.
-But it can't parse Forth source or load external programs; the program has to be hardcoded as a C+\+ static array.
+That expression can be written as a hardcoded list of word references, or parsed from a string.

- OK, but it's minuscule!
-Last I checked, the core was only a few hundred bytes, and some of those were NOPs the compiler added for padding.
+ It's not much, but it's pretty tiny!
+The magic core functions (`NEXT`, `CALL`, `RETURN`, `LITERAL`, `DUP`, etc.) are just a few hundred bytes, some of which are NOPs the compiler adds for padding.
+The parser/compiler add a few KB more.

  And it's very easy to extend -- see the to-do list at the end.